OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ## Why Vocabularies, and Why Standardizing

-Medical vocabularies go back to the Bills of Mortality in medieval London to manage outbreaks of the plague and other diseases (see Figure \@ref(fig:bill)).
+Medical vocabularies go back to the Bills of Mortality in medieval London to manage outbreaks of the plague and other diseases (see Figure \@ref(fig:bill)). \index{Bill of Mortality}

 <div class="figure" style="text-align: center">
 <img src="images/StandardizedVocabularies/bill.jpg" alt="1660 London Bill of Mortality, showing the cause of death for deceased inhabitants using a classification system of 62 diseases known at the time." width="100%" />